The CAS20 Speakers

 Sydney & Brisbane

 Before entering ministry, James worked as a journalist for News Limited writing for Brisbane’s Courier-Mail and Sydney’s Daily Telegraph.
 He has been interviewed on Sydney’s 2UE with Alan Jones, and his hour-long interview with political commentator Andrew Bolt was screened nationally in prime time on Sky News.
 He still writes opinion pieces for The Australian newspaper.
-James is.

 Martyn Iles started a successful IT business while just in Year 11, but several years after finishing school decided his future lay elsewhere.
 He joined a large law firm, went to the University of Qld and got his Bachelor’s degree in law.
 He was eventually offered a role as Lyle Shelton’s Chief of Staff at the Australian Christian Lobby (ACL).
 After several years there he pioneered the Human Rights Law Alliance (HRLA), the legal arm of ACL specialising in religious freedom.